MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 ## Fonts

-You can select a font that will be applied to the survey header and body.
+You can select a font that will be applied to the survey header and body elements.

 To select survey level fonts, choose values for the following:
 - **Header font**: Font chosen from this list is applied to the survey header, survey description, section header, and section description.
 By default, the header font is Segoe UI.
 - **Body font**: Font chosen from this list is applied to the questions, answer options, button labels, header text, and footer text.
 By default, the body font is Segoe UI.

+You can also change font style, font size, and color of the text of individual elements of the survey.
+More information: [Format text in a survey](survey-text-format.md)

 ## Background